Signed in as:

 Caroline is also the author of the “Guide to International Schools in Japan,” (English and Japanese editions), and a bilingual book for Japanese women, entitled “Ask Caroline,” answering the many interesting questions that Japanese women often ask of their Western counterparts.
 The book is often used in private and group language lessons where the students are predominantly female Japanese.
 Not to neglect the men(!), her fourth book is “Love with a Western Woman: a guide for Japanese men,” (English and Japanese editions).

 After March 11th, 2011, Caroline made the decision to prioritise supporting the survivors over her writing and publishing career, and eventually sold her remaining business interests in order to focus on her philanthropic activities.
 She spent the first few years after the tsunami sharing her time between the UK and Japan, gathering support for Oshika hanto, a remote fishing community in the northeast of Japan.
 She has raised £175,000 for the community, and voluntarily managed around thirty different projects to help them rebuild.
-She still visits the fishing communities of Oshika every year, each time staying at least a month with them and looking for more ways to help.
+She continued to visit the fishing communities of Oshika every year, each time staying at least a month with them and looking for more ways to help.
 Her fifth book, "One Month in Tohoku: an Englishwoman's memoir on life after the Japanese tsunami," was written to mark the ten-year anniversary, in the hope that the people of Oshika will not be forgotten.
+It was awarded Best Memoir in the 2021 Next Generation Indie Book Awards, and is currently being translated into Japanese.

-Caroline now lives in Cirencester, where she (kind of unintentionally, really!) established Auntie Caroline’s Pickled Onions & Chutneys in 2013, and now supplies independent shops throughout the UK, but mainly in The Cotswolds.
-Despite saying she had no desire to return to the entrepreneurial lifestyle, she has been surprised to find her pickling business to be such an unexpected success, and is thrilled that it has given her both the time and the resources to regularly return to her friends on Oshika.
+Caroline now lives in Cirencester, where she (kind of unintentionally, really!) established Auntie Caroline’s Pickled Onions & Chutneys in 2013.
+Despite saying she had no desire to return to the entrepreneurial lifestyle, she has been surprised to find her pickling business to be such an unexpected success.
+The business celebrated ten years in 2023, by which time it was regularly selling over 25,000 per year.

 Caroline's fifth book won Best Memoir in the 2021 Next Generation Indie Book Awards.
 Caroline herself has been the recipient of a number of awards over the years, including Plymouth’s Top Ten Women of the Year, Japan-British Society Award for Contributions to Japanese-UK Relations, International Women’s Day Outstanding Service Award, British Business Award for Best Entrepreneur, FEW Award for Contributions to the Foreign Women’s Community in Japan, and Body Confidence Awards Nominee for her “I Love My Bum” TED Talk.
 Go and have a watch ... you know you want to!